FLRW Cosmology in Metric-Affine $F(R,Q)$ Gravity: Metric-Affine gravity

-In the present work, we consider the Myrzakulov $F(R,Q)$ gravity or the Myrzakulov gravity-II (MG-II) \cite{ref77}.
-In this paper, we use the definitions and notations of \cite{ref78} so we go through the basic setup rather briefly here and refer the reader to \cite{ref78} for more details.
-The action of the MG-II is given by \cite{ref77}
+In the present work, we consider the Metric-Affine $F(R,Q)$ gravity \cite{ref85}.
+In this paper, we use the definitions and notations of \cite{ref86}, so we go through the basic setup rather briefly here and refer the reader to \cite{ref86} for more details.
+The action for $F(R,Q)$-gravity is described in \cite{ref85} as:

-where $F(R, Q)$ is an arbitrary function of the Ricci $R$ scalar and the nonmetricity scalar $Q$, $g$ is the determinant of $g_{\mu\nu}$ and $\mathcal{L}_m$ is the matter Lagrangian density.\\ It is an extension of both the $F(R)$ and $F(Q)$ theories.
+where $F(R, Q)$ is an arbitrary function of the Ricci $R$ scalar and the nonmetricity scalar $Q$, $g$ is the determinant of $g_{\mu\nu}$, and $\mathcal{L}_m$ is the matter Lagrangian density.\\ It is an extension of both the $F(R)$ and $F(Q)$ theories.
 Indeed, the function $F=F(R,Q)$ is a generic function of the scalar curvature $R$ (of the general affine connection $\Gamma$) and of $Q$, where $Q$ is the non-metricity scalar.
 The two independent traces of $Q_{\alpha\mu\nu}$ are

-The invariant non-metricity scalar is defined as a contraction of $Q_{\alpha \mu \nu }$ given by
+The invariant non-metricity scalar is defined as a contraction of $Q_{\alpha\mu \nu }$ given by

 where $P^{\alpha \mu \nu}$ is the non-metricity conjugate and given by

 The metric field equations of the theory read as follows:

 where $F_{R}=\frac{\partial F}{\partial R}$, $F_{Q}=\frac{\partial F}{\partial Q}$ and $T_{\mu \nu }=-\frac{2}{\sqrt{-g}}\frac{\delta \left( \sqrt{-g}\mathcal{L}_{m}\right) }{\delta g^{\mu \nu }}$,